CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Files-And-Folders/write-file/_index.md

 ---
-title: "Write File(s)"
+title: "Write File"
-linkTitle: "Write File(s)"
+linkTitle: "Write File"
-description: "Write the content of a file or multiple files"
+description: "Write the content of a file."
 ---